openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/slurm-multinode-config.md

         - Cluster name: The name of the cluster.
         - NFS server: The hostname or flight-hunter label of the node that will act as the NFS server.
         - SLURM server: The hostname or flight-hunter label of the node that will act as the SLURM server.
-        - Setup Multi User Environment with IPA?: Boolean value to determine whether to configure a multiuser environment with IPA.
+        - Setup Multi User Environment with IPA?: Boolean value to determine whether to configure a multi-user environment with IPA.
         - IPA server: The short hostname (or flight-hunter label) for the node to be used as the IPA server.
         - IPA domain: The domain for the IPA server to use.
         - IPA secure admin password: The password to be used by the `admin` user of the IPA installation to manage the server.